 I also read the other information contained in the Annual Review and consider the implications for my report if I become aware of any misstatements or material inconsistencies with the summary financial statement.
-The other information comprises only the Editorial, Trust Board Contributors, and Ensuring the Best Treatment.
+The other information comprises only the Operating and financial review (pages 32 to 43); the Editorial; Trust board contributors; and Ensuring the Best Treatment.